Ban on “elective” procedures could increase mortality among cancer patients

-During the beginning of the year, in an effort to fight the spread of the coronavirus, states halted what they deemed “elective” and “non-emergency” medical procedures.
+During the beginning of the year, states halted what they deemed “elective” and “non-emergency” medical procedures.
 This was in an effort to preserve resources in preparation for a surge of Covid-19 cases.
 However, what has followed has been disastrous.

 Generally, there has been an uptick in deaths attributed to other illnesses.
 As I have written before,